UCASoft/UcaOrm/README.md

     }
 ```

-Change database version in the manifest to 2
+Change the database version in the manifest to 2

 ``` xml
 <manifest>